Viral videos show Target shoppers storming display of limited-edition Stanley cups

 The cups, meanwhile, are listed as being unavailable at Target.com.
 A representative for Starbucks could not say whether they were sold out at all locations.

-“We are seeing an enthusiastic response to the limited-edition, pink Starbucks x Stanley Quencher (40 fl. oz.) available at Target stores in the U.S. for a limited time, while supplies last,” the company wrote in a statement shared with Nexstar.
+“We are seeing an enthusiastic response to the limited-edition, pink Starbucks x Stanley Quencher (40 fl. oz.) available at Target stores in the U.S. for a limited time, while supplies last,” a Starbucks representative wrote in a statement shared with Nexstar.
 “It will not be restocked.”

 Despite the item’s critics, demand for the Stanley Quenchers is still extremely strong.
 Last month, CNBC projected that the 40-ounce Stanley cups have helped the company increase revenue tenfold between 2019 and 2023 — with sales estimated at over $750 million in 2023 alone.